-PURPOSES.
+purposes.
 Some operational activities are performed thanks to the generously donated use of privately owned vehicles.
 Vehicles that are not street legal and/or do not carry standard liability insurance must be approved by OCF Management.
 Approval will include a signed agreement defining the terms of use.

-ALTERNATIVE FORMS OF MOTORIZED

-rransportation.
-Vehicles such as, but not limited to, off-highway vehicles, ATVs, gators, golf carts, motorcycles, mini-bikes, scooters, mopeds, etc., are prohibited on OCF property without prior approval.
-Each vehicle will be considered on a case-by-case basis, however only those serving approved operational functions or other critical needs will be considered.
+ALTERNATIVE FORMS OF MOTORIZED TRANSPORTATION.
+Vehicles such as, but not limited to, off-highway vehicles, ATVs, gators, golf carts, motorcycles, mini-bikes, scooters, mopeds, are prohibited on OCF property without prior approval.
+Each vehicle will be considered on a case-by-case basis; however, only those serving approved operational functions or other critical needs will be considered.
 Personal use vehicles will not be approved and should not be brought to the property.
 We will ask you to remove them.
 This guideline is not intended to limit the reasonable accommodation of alter-abled individuals.

-38. Vehicle Stickers.
-By 9pm Wednesday of Fair week, each vehicle on the premises must have a vehicle sticker affixed to its lower-left front windshield-no exceptions.
+39. Vehicle Stickers.
+By 9pm Wednesday of Fair week, each vehicle on the premises must have a vehicle sticker affixed to its lower-left front windshield-no exceptions other than motorcycles, which are not required to have vehicle stickers.
 Parking is limited, and so are vehicle stickers.
 Vehicle stickers are available through your booth rep or coordinator.
 Vehicle stickers are not transferable.
 People with Worker Day passes are not eligible to receive vehicle stickers and must pay the public parking fee.
 After 9pm vehicles without stickers will be towed.